-How to write a report for the Cambridge FCE
+How to write a Report for the Cambridge B2 First

 So, you’re thinking of taking the First Certificate exam?
 Welcome to this series of posts about the Cambridge B2 First exam, sometimes known as the FCE exam.
 The whole exam is divided into four different ‘papers’ – Reading & Use of English, Writing, Listening, and Speaking.
 This page offers a guide to the first part of the Writing exam in the Cambridge B2 First Exam, in which you have to write a Report, what it tests, how to approach it and how to revise for it.
 Don’t be afraid, Writing part 2 – let’s go!

 The Writing exam lasts for an hour and twenty minutes (80 minutes).
 There are two parts to the Writing exam – in Part 1 you have to write an Essay, and in Part 2 you will be given three options from four (or five, depending on how you count them!) possibilities, and you choose one of them to do.
 The four (or five) possibilities for Writing part 2 are an Email, a Letter (which is exactly the same as an email, really, so you may as well consider them together), a Report, a Review, or an Article.
 You have to write the same number of words for each piece of writing: 140-190 words, so you can divide the exam time equally between them – 40 minutes on Part 1, and 40 minutes on Part 2.
 However, time keeping is up to you – you could spend more time on one of the tasks and less on the other, but that’s not recommended.

 As mentioned above, in Part 2 of the Writing exam you will be given three choices from four/five possibilities: an Email/Letter, a Report, a Review, or an Article.
 In this blog post we’re going to focus on how to write a Review.

 In the exam you will be given a short input text which will explain the context that you need to write in, and this will also include at least two points that you must include in your writing.